uma-shankar-21/Healthcare-Dashboard/README.md

 **Dashboard Design and Interactivity**
 I guided the design of the dashboard in Power BI, paying close attention to layout, color themes, and interactivity features such as slicers.
 I introduced dynamic measures for metrics like average versus median waiting times, enhancing the dashboard's usability.

-**Publishing and Sharing the Dashboard**
-Finally, I covered the process of publishing the dashboard in Power BI services and sharing it with stakeholders.
-I discussed important considerations regarding data security, including the implementation of row-level security, and set up a refresh schedule for the dashboard to ensure data accuracy.

 This project not only enhanced my Power BI skills but also provided valuable insights into the healthcare sector's data analysis needs.